Edward Charles Bowra: Service in China

 In 1863 he was appointed clerk in the Chinese Maritime Customs, serving under Sir Robert Hart in Tientsin and Shanghai.
-He was sent in 1864 as a student interpreter to Peking, then appointed interpreter in Canton.
+He was sent in 1864 as a student interpreter to Beijing, then appointed interpreter in Guangzhou.
 Bowra organised the 1866 tour for the Chinese Secretary of Customs, Pin Chun.
 In England Bowra married Thirza Woodward.
 On his return to China he was sent to Ningbo, where his children Ethel and Cecil were born.
-He was promoted to Deputy Commissioner in 1872.He organized the Chinese contribution for the Vienna Exhibition of 1873, for which the Austrian government awarded him the Order of the Iron Crown.Bowra died in England at the age of thirty-two in 1874, apparently after over-exerting himself at a garden party.
+He was promoted to Deputy Commissioner in 1872.He organized the Chinese contribution for the Vienna Exhibition of 1873, for which the Austrian government awarded him the Order of the Iron Crown.
+Bowra died in England at the age of thirty-two in 1874, apparently after over-exerting himself at a garden party.
 He was buried in the catacombs of West Norwood Cemetery.

 His son, Cecil Arthur Verner Bowra (1869–1947) also served in the Chinese Maritime Service.
-His grandson, Maurice Bowra, born in Kiukiang, became a prominent classical scholar.
+His grandson, Maurice Bowra, born in Jiujiang, became a prominent classical scholar.